Foreign investors groove to K Pop music as India awaits its ‘reverse AI’ moment - BusinessToday

 If timing the top tick in semiconductor stocks is perhaps the critical market-timing issue for global emerging market fund managers this year, it is also clearly critical for an Indian stock market hoping for renewed foreign inflows, Jefferies said.

-To be sure, Korea's Kospi index has more than doubled (115.63 per cent) in the past one year against 7-9 per cent rise for Indian benchmarks Nifty and Sensex.
+To be sure, Korea's Kospi, the best performing major Asian index, has more than doubled (115.63 per cent) in the past one year against 7-9 per cent rise for Indian benchmarks Nifty and Sensex.

 K-pop: Korean stocks still popular